saplingdigitalltd/deployment-workflow/README.md

 * Provision (to install packages)
 * Configure (for general config and user settings)

+*In order to run these playbooks for the first time (before any users are set up via the scripts) you'll need to ensure your ssh keys have been added to the server.
+If you use multiple keys (with/without passwords) then you may have to set you `~/.ssh/config` to the correct key.*

 If you require a MySQL database (eg. for a WP project)

 * Run the mysql `install` play and *save the details in 1Password!*